 If you’re staying in Superior, don’t miss this gem.
 We were there at lunchtime and Sicilian businessmen were tucking into a serious three-course meal.
 I recommend sitting up at the bar and ordering scaccia, a layered flatbread stuffed with aubergine and tomato, or spinach and ricotta.

 A lovely restaurant packed with locals (book in advance if you want dinner).
 We ate heavenly homemade pasta with crumbled almonds.

-Agrigento is ALL about the Valle dei Templi, an archeological treasure trove boasting some of the best Greek ruins outside of Greece.
-Stroll among olive trees, from the Temple of Zeus (not much more than a pile of rock and remains of a Doric column) to the impressive Temple of Concordia, which is in exceptionally good nick.
+Agrigento is ALL about the Valle dei Templi, an archaeological treasure trove boasting some of the best Greek ruins outside of Greece.
+Stroll among olive trees, from the Temple of Zeus (not much more than a pile of rock and remains of a Doric column) to the impressive Temple of Concordia, which is in exceptionally good nic.
 Keep going to the Temple of Hera (or Juno) and don’t forget to admire the views across the valley and down towards the Mediterranean.

 If you do stay in town, ignore the brutish tower blocks on outskirts and head for the medieval centre.
 Here you’ll find scruffy streets leading to charming patios cheerfully painted in bright colours.
-Everyone is friendly and Bar Gambrinus sells a mean breakfast cornetti stuffed with pistachio.
+Everyone is friendly and Bar Gambrinus sells a mean breakfast cornetto stuffed with pistachio.